smit9/main-application-object/README.md

 Add Jquery to your project

-# how to add new module
+# How to add new module

 ```javascript